 Second graders work toward the Wolf rank.
 The Wolf rank is earned by completing the four requirements described below.

-Note: New Cub Scouts who are in first grade or above earn the Bobcat Badge first before working on the requirements for their badge of rank mentioned above.
+Cub Scouts who are in first grade or above must first earn the Bobcat Badge – if it has not already been previously earned – before working on the requirements for their badge of rank.
 The requirements for the Bobcat Badge that the Scout must complete are the following:

 - Learn and say the Scout Oath, with help if needed.